 - Has a louder run sound

-As a highly efficient model, this best dehumidifier for basements can remove up to 50 pints of moisture in a 24-hour period, and you get electronic controls that make it easy and convenient to keep your room moisture-free while reducing your energy usage.
+As a highly efficient model, this dehumidifier can remove up to 50 pints of moisture per day in a 24-hour period, and you get electronic controls that make it easy and convenient to keep your room moisture-free while reducing your energy usage.
 The bright LED display will show every setting you choose to use, and you get very accurate readings that help you set the best humidity levels.
 This makes it easy to double-check your settings in dim lighting conditions.

 - Automatically shuts off